QuickBooks Blog

 It’s a good idea to periodically revisit your business plan, especially if you are looking to expand.
 Conducting new research and updating your plan could also provide answers when you hit difficult questions.

-Mid-year is a good time to refocus and revise your original plans because it gives you the opportunity to refocus any goals for the second half of the year.
+Mid-year is a good time to refocus and revise your original plans because it gives you the opportunity to refocus on any goals for the second half of the year.
 Below are three ways to update your plan.

 1. Refocus your productivity